Cat’s Cradle Education and Organising are a registered charity in Scotland (SC052364).

 Our organising philosophy is inspired by many traditions, including the pan-African tradition, Latin American liberation theology, and the pedagogical ideas of Paulo Freire and Augusto Boal.

-• In workplaces marked by isolation and competition, people often don’t need to be persuaded to join; they need support to do what they already want - to build relationships with each other and make a powerful organisation.
-Strong organisations allow their members to explore shared experiences, pool resources, and build collective agency organically over time.
-The goal is not mobilisation for a campaign, but the cultivation of solidarity as a way of life.
+In workplaces marked by isolation and competition, people need support to build relationships with each other and make a powerful organisation.
+Strong organisations allow their members to explore shared experiences, pool resources, and build collective agency deliberately over time.

-• At Cat’s Cradle, organising is inseparable from learning.
+At Cat’s Cradle, organising is inseparable from learning.
 We’ve developed embedded methods that allow every meeting to double as an educational space.
-These aren’t top-down “trainings”; they are the practice of collective learning, where problems are identified and explored by the group, not predefined.
+These are a practice of collective learning, where problems are identified and explored by the group, not predefined.
 Members learn to strategise together, reflect on past actions, assess risks, and develop tactics from experience.
-No one follows a script—everyone builds it together.
-The result is an organising culture that is adaptive, critical, and sustainable for the long haul.
+The organising culture this creates is is adaptive, critical, and sustainable for the long haul.

-• Instead of importing ready-made frameworks, Cat’s Cradle begins with the cultures, memories, and political traditions people already bring.
+Instead of importing frameworks, Cat’s Cradle begins with the cultures, memories, and political traditions people already bring.
 Our method helps groups uncover their own organising legacies.
 These materials shape the group’s identity and action.
-No group conforms to a template—it creates its own model from the experiences of its members.
-This isn’t “soft” culture work; it’s the infrastructure of serious organising.
+This is the infrastructure of serious organising.